riyaaryan2004/Intelligent-IDE/Readme.md

 - 🛠️ **Code Optimization** - Automatically optimize code for better performance
 - 🐞 **Debugging** - Identify and fix bugs in your code
 - 🧪 **Testing** - Generate and run tests for your code
-- 🔄 **CI/CD Integration** - Build and deploy your code with continuous integration

 ## 🔧 Tech Stack